melato/lxdops/README.md

 - An LXD profile that specifies the attached disk devices

 A Yaml instance configuration file specifies how to launch and configure an instance.
 It specifies:
-- packages to install in the container
-- LXD profiles to attach to the container
 - ZFS Filesystems to create and zfs properties for these filesystems
 - Disk Devices in these filesystems that are attached to the container
 - An LXD profile to create with the instance devices
-- scripts to run in the container
+- LXD profiles to attach to the container
-- files to push to the container
+- cloud-config files to apply to the container
-- users to create in the container, with optional sudo privileges and .ssh/authorized_keys

 Several configuration elements can be parameterized with properties such as the instance name, project, and user-defined properties.
 This allows test instances to have their devices under a separate test filesystem, etc.